goliatone/application-core/docs/guide.md

 Another aspect in which **core.io** tries to simplify the configuration process is by how it supports different development environments, like **staging**, **development**, **production**, etc.

-In short, it does not.
+In short: _it does not_.

-To be more precise it takes a very pragmatic stance and does not provide any way to directly manage different environments but has some recommendations that make having configuration files per environment unnecessary.
+To be more precise, **core.io** takes a very pragmatic stance and does not provide any way to (directly) manage different environments but has some recommendations that make having configuration files per environment unnecessary.

 A lot of the things that need to change on each environment are _secrets_ like service tokens or user keys.
 You can manage those by using `process.env` and environment variables.